 in order of their citation in the body of the text.

-*If a reference is cited in both the table and text, please
+• If a reference is cited in both the table and text,

-insert a lettered footnote in the table to refer to the numbered
+please insert a footnote in the table to refer to the reference

 as an Excel spreadsheet.

-encourage to append supportive material, for example a PowerPoint
+encourage authors to append supportive material, for example

-file containing a talk about the study, a PowerPoint file
+a PowerPoint file containing a talk about the study, a PowerPoint

-containing additional screenshots, a Word, RTF, or PDF document
+file containing additional screenshots, a Word, RTF, or PDF

-showing the original instrument(s) used, a video, or the original
+document showing the original instrument(s) used, a video,

 must be numbered and referred to in the manuscript but should